- Current rules

 4. To be considered for admission to this course an applicant must have

-(a) a bachelor's degree in biomedical science, or an equivalent qualification, with demonstrated adequate knowledge* as recognised by UWA;
+(a) a bachelor's degree in health science, vision science, biomedical science, or an equivalent qualification, as recognised by UWA;

 (d) a current Australian National Police Certificate, or equivalent certification, indicating no criminal convictions.
 The currency of a National Police Certificate is 12 months.